Karle Pyaar Karle

 Karle Pyaar Karle is a Hindi romantic action film directed by Rajesh Pandey and produced by Suneel Darshan.
 The film features debutants Shiv Darshan and Hasleen Kaur in the lead roles.
 The film, as scheduled, was released on 17 January 2014.
-It was inspired by a 2003 French film Love Me If You Dare.
+It was inspired by the 2003 French film Love Me If You Dare.

 Karle Pyaar Karle was released on 1000 screens across India.